 We do what we can when we can.
 On Emma’s sick days, I tried to have her do ‘something’ off the lesson plan.
 Some days, she felt well enough to tackle a math lesson before needing to go lie back down.
 Other days, she felt well enough to do some workbook pages from the couch.
 There were still other days when she didn’t feel like doing anything off the lesson plans, though.
 I let her do what she was up to.

 We stray from the plans when we need to.
 On the days when she didn’t feel up to doing any bookwork, I tried to find educational things for her to do.
-For instance, one day she watched four episodes of lesson plan and narrated something she learned, but I made her narrate with 7th grade quality terms and explanations.
+For instance, one day she watched four episodes of The Magic School Bus and narrated something she learned, but I made her narrate with 7th grade quality terms and explanations.
 On another day, she used her computer to type up a short story, because she finds that relaxing.
 I find it educational.
 It’s a win-win!
 We watched The Boy in the Striped Pajamas (historical fiction) one afternoon, as well.
 I did some reading aloud, and she did a lot of reading alone.
 I totaled up the hours spent doing these activities, and I counted them as two full school days.
 Who says ‘school’ has to always be on the lesson plan.

 We pull back when necessary.
 Because we were struggling to keep up with our day-to-day assignments, I decided to pull Emma out of her co-op classes.
 She was taking three classes, all electives, and I just couldn’t see taking her to do electives when we couldn’t get to our core classes.
 I let her stay in one class so she could stay connected, but now we have the bulk of that day to tackle math and grammar.